flexera-public/policy_templates/security/aws/iam_hwmfa_enabled_for_root/README.md

-# AWS Root Access Keys
+# AWS Hardware MFA

 ## What it does

-The 'root' user account is the most privileged user in an AWS account.
-AWS Access Keys provide programmatic access to a given AWS account.
-It is recommended that all access keys associated with the 'root' user account be removed.
-This policy checks the Root account for access k.
-An incident is created if one or more are present.
+Multi-factor authentication (MFA) increases account security by requiring the user have access to another device in order to log into the account in addition to their username and password.
+Hardware MFA uses a hardware tool, such as a physical key, to authenticate.
+It is recommended that MFA be enabled on all accounts, and in some cases, hardware MFA is preferred.
+This policy checks the root account to verify that hardware MFA is enabled.

 ## Functional Details

-When AWS access keys with root access are detected, an email action is triggered automatically to notify the specified users of the incident.
+When the root account does not have hardware MFA enabled, an email action is triggered automatically to notify the specified users of the incident.

 ## Input Parameters